Main Street Historic District (Tampico, Illinois): H.C. Pitney Variety Store

 The building known as the H.C.
 Pitney Variety Store consists of two store fronts, and was erected by Ray McKenzie in 1900.
 The H.C.
 Pitney Variety Store occupied the property, under various owners, from 1911 until 1920.
 H.C.
 Pitney owned the store from 1911 until 1914, when he sold it.
-During his first period of ownership, Pitney employed Jack Reagan, the father of 40th U.S. President Ronald Reagan, as a clerk.
+During his first period of ownership, Pitney employed Jack Reagan, the father of 40th U.S. president Ronald Reagan, as a clerk.
 The H.C.
-Pitney Variety Store is most notable for its upstairs tenants from 1919-1920.
+Pitney Variety Store is most notable for its upstairs tenants from 1919 to 1920.
 During this period, H.C.
 Pitney operated the building as the H.C.
-Pitney Variety Store, and the second-floor apartment was occupied by the family of 40th U.S. President Ronald Reagan.
+Pitney Variety Store, and the second-floor apartment was occupied by the family of 40th U.S. president Ronald Reagan.

 The building is part of a two-story commercial block along Main Street, and is attached to the building next to it.
 Of the two structures in the block the Pitney Store is the newest, the other building was built a year earlier.
 The two-story brick building features a metal cornice and two storefronts listed at different addressed.
 The first store front, at 124 Main Street is 3 bays wide and the second, at 122 Main Street, is 4 bays wide.

 Ronald Reagan Birthplace

-The building known as the birthplace of 40th U.S. President, Ronald Reagan, was constructed in 1896 for G.W.
+The building known as the birthplace of 40th U.S. president Ronald Reagan was constructed in 1896 for G.W.
 Stauffer by Fred Harvey Seymour and later became known as the Graham Building.
 It was built in 1896 and housed a tavern from that time until 1915.
-On February 6, 1911 the 40th President of the United States, Ronald Reagan, was born in the apartment above the bakery/restaurant [which later became the site of the First National Bank.
+On February 6, 1911, the 40th president of the United States, Ronald Reagan, was born in the apartment above the bakery/restaurant, which later became the site of the First National Bank.
 The Reagans would move out of the apartment and into a house on Glassburn Street in Tampico a few months after Ronald was born.

 Architecturally, the two-story brick building is similar to its neighboring buildings.
 It is brick, two stories tall, has three second-story windows and a cornice.
 Only the area's oldest buildings differ from the Reagan Birthplace's metal cornices and flat-headed windows.
-The building's first-floor interior has been restored as the First National Bank, which occupied the property from 1919–1931.
+The building's first-floor interior has been restored as the First National Bank, which occupied the property from 1919 to 1931.
 On the second floor the apartment has been restored to the period when Reagan was born.
 The site offers tours to the public and is listed as a "significant" contributing property to the historic district.